- Resting at the thick base of the old tree sat a beautifully etched envelope.

 - "Fetch, base peasant!!
 Remain invisible!!!" demanded your cold visage.

 - Farewell, base peasant, and thank God thy fathers were no gentlemen.

 - A longtime goal of the alchemists was the transmutation of base metals into precious metals.

 - Most modern currencies are fiat currency, allowing the coins to be made of base metal.

 - Compared with precious metals, base metals are plentiful in nature and therefore much cheaper, of course.

 late Middle English: from Old French bas, from medieval Latin bassus 'short' (found in classical Latin as a cognomen).
-Early senses included 'low, short' and 'of inferior quality'; from the latter arose a sense 'low in the social scale', and hence (mid 16th century) 'reprehensibly cowardly, selfish, or mean'.
+The senses in late Middle English included 'low, short' and 'of inferior quality'; from the latter arose a sense 'low on the social scale, menial', and hence (mid 16th century) 'reprehensibly cowardly, selfish, or mean'.

 - Some observers interpret these symbols cynically, as opportunistic, basely commercial, unquestioningly nationalistic expressions of pro-war sentiment.

 - See how men, who have been well-trained, prefer to receive a blow rather than basely avoid it!

 - Can she who professed delicacy of sentiment and sincere regard for me, use me so very basely and so very cruelly?